Republic of Vietnam Airborne Division: 1968

-From 11 March to 7 April 1968 the Division participated in Operation Quyet Thang in Gia Định Province with the Marine Brigade and the US 199th Light Infantry Brigade to reestablish South Vietnamese control over the areas immediately around Saigon in the aftermath of the Tet Offensive.
+From 11 March to 7 April the division participated in Operation Quyet Thang in Gia Định Province with the Marine Brigade and the US 199th Light Infantry Brigade to reestablish South Vietnamese control over the areas immediately around Saigon in the aftermath of the Tet Offensive.
 On 26 March, east of Hóc Môn Airborne forces found 128 dead VC who had apparently been killed by air and artillery strikes while moving south towards Saigon.

-From 8 April to 31 May 1968 the 1st Airborne Task Force participated in Operation Toan Thang I to continue pressure on PAVN/VC forces in III Corps.
+From 8 April to 31 May, the 1st Airborne Task Force participated in Operation Toan Thang I to continue pressure on PAVN/VC forces in III Corps.
 The operation involved nearly every combat unit in III Corps.
 The operation was a success with allied forces claiming 7645 VC/PAVN killed, however, the operation did not prevent the VC/PAVN from launching their May Offensive attacks against Saigon.

-From 20 April to 12 May 1968 the 6th Airborne Battalion participated in Operation Delaware with the US 1st Cavalry Division.
+From 20 April to 12 May, the 6th Airborne Battalion participated in Operation Delaware with the US 1st Cavalry Division.

 During the May Offensive at 10:00 on 5 May the Airborne was engaged by VC north of Tan Son Nhut Air Base.

-On 13 September 1968 during the Phase III Offensive, the VC 3rd Battalion, 272nd Regiment attacked Firebase Buell II.
-After a 600 round mortar barrage, the infantry attacked the base but were easily repulsed leaving 76 dead for no U.S. losses.
+On 13 September during the Phase III Offensive, the VC 3rd Battalion, 272nd Regiment attacked Firebase Buell II.
+After a 600-round mortar barrage, the infantry attacked the base but were easily repulsed leaving 76 dead for no U.S. losses.
 The VC retreated west taking refuge in a hamlet southwest of Tây Ninh where they were engaged late that day by the 2nd Airborne Battalion who killed 150 VC for the loss of 9 dead and 17 wounded.
-After midnight on 20 September the 1st Battalion, 272nd Regiment, attacked a Regional Forces outpost in Phước Tân hamlet, 20km west of Tay Ninh City, losing 35 killed in the brief assault.
+After midnight on 20 September the 1st Battalion, 272nd Regiment, attacked a Regional Forces outpost in Phước Tân hamlet, 20 km west of Tay Ninh City, losing 35 killed in the brief assault.
 The 1st Marine Battalion was deployed to Phước Tân later that day to defend against any renewed assault.
 That evening the 271st Regiment attacked, the assault was repelled with air and artillery support, killing 128 VC with 6 captured.
 The 8th Airborne Battalion was also deployed to Phước Tân and on the night of 27 September the 272nd Regiment attacked again losing 150 killed.

-From 3 December 1968 the 2nd Airborne Task Force participated in Operation Goodwood under the operational control of the 1st Australian Task Force.
+From 3 December the 2nd Airborne Task Force participated in Operation Goodwood under the operational control of the 1st Australian Task Force.
 On 15 January 1969 the 1st Marine Battalion replaced the 2nd Airborne Task Force.